kiki-le-singe/nft-marketplace/README.md

 Go to the `apps/api` and add a `.env` file with the following content:

-`DATABASE_URL="file:./dev.db";`
+`DATABASE_URL="file:./dev.db"`

 ## Run

-- pnpm dev
+- pnpm dev (to run all the apps)

-of if you want to run the apps separately:
+If you want to run the apps separately:

 - pnpm dev --filter api `(port 3002)`
 - pnpm dev --filter web `(port 3000)`